Larry Dunn

-Larry Dunn (born Lorenzo Russell Dunn; June 19, 1953) is an American keyboardist, musical director and one of the early members of the music group Earth, Wind & Fire.
-Dunn, along with other members of Earth, Wind & Fire, was inducted into the Rock & Roll Hall of Fame in 2000.
-They received a star on the Hollywood Walk of Fame in 1995, Lifetime Achievement honors from ASCAP (Rhythm & Soul Heritage Award, 2002, 4 American Music Awards, and are inductees of the Songwriter Hall of Fame.
-Dunn is a co-writer of the song "Shining Star", an Earth, Wind & Fire classic song that has been inducted into the Grammy Hall of Fame.
+Larry Dunn (born Lorenzo Russell Dunn; June 19, 1953) is an American keyboardist, producer, songwriter and musical director, known as one of the original members of the music group Earth, Wind & Fire.
+Dunn was inducted, as a former band member, into the Rock & Roll Hall of Fame, the Songwriters Hall of Fame and the Colorado Music Hall of Fame.
+Dunn has received the ASCAP Rhythm & Soul Heritage Award, 7 Grammy Awards, 4 American Music Awards and a Grammy Lifetime Achievement Award.
+Dunn is a co-composer of EWF's "Shining Star", a song that's been inducted into the Grammy Hall of Fame.

+As a record producer, Dunn is best known for his work with Lenny White, Caldera, Ramsey Lewis, Level 42, Twennynine, Ronnie Laws, Raphael Saadiq, The Emotions, Dee Dee Bridgewater and Brian Culbertson.

+Early life and education

+Born as Lorenzo Dunn to an Italian mother and African American father, he early on became fond of music and later attended East High School in Denver, Colorado.

+By the age of 13, he was performing in local bands, and at 15, he began playing regularly at a nightclub owned by Denver Rockets basketball player Wayne Hightower.
+Despite being underage, Dunn and his bandmates, including future collaborators such as Philip Bailey, were allowed to perform seven nights a week, covering music by James Brown, Dionne Warwick, Santana, and The Temptations among others.

+At 16, Dunn co-founded a band called Friends & Lovers, which included Bailey, Andrew Woolfolk, and others.
+The group opened for an early lineup of Earth, Wind & Fire.
+After Earth, Wind & Fire's original members left, Bailey contacted Maurice White to recommend Dunn, following a performance where Dunn played an extended Hammond B3 organ solo during a show at Manual High School in Denver.
+This ultimately led to Dunn joining Earth, Wind & Fire, becoming one of its original members in the classic lineup.

 Career

 Earth, Wind & Fire

-Born as Lorenzo Dunn, he attended East High School in Denver, Colorado.
 During 1972, while in Los Angeles, Dunn joined a new band led and founded by a Chicago musician known as Maurice White by the name of Earth, Wind & Fire.
 As a keyboardist Dunn played with the legendary band for the next 11 years until his departure in 1983.

 Dunn went on to make a guest appearance on EWF's 2013 album Now, Then & Forever.

-Work with other artists
+Production

-Dunn performed as a keyboardist on The Emotions' 1976 album Flowers and produced Caldera on their 1977 album Sky Islands.
+Dunn produced Caldera on their 1977 album Sky Islands.
 Sky Islands rose to No. 18 on the Cashbox Top Jazz Albums chart.
-He then played on Deniece Williams' 1977 album Song Bird, Dee Dee Bridgewater's 1977 LP Just Family and Ronnie Laws' 1977 album Friends & Strangers, and co-produced Ramsey Lewis' 1977 studio LP Tequila Mockingbird.
+He then co-produced Ramsey Lewis' 1977 studio LP Tequila Mockingbird.
 Tequila Mockingbird peaked at No. 6 on the Billboard Top Jazz Albums chart.
-He also performed on the Emotions' 1977 album Rejoice, the Pockets's 1978 LP Take It On Up, Caldera's 1978 album Time and Chance, and Lenny White's 1978 album The Adventures of Astral Pirates.
-Dunn then produced White on his 1978 album Streamline.
+He again produced Caldera on the group's 1978 album Time and Chance.
+Dunn later produced Lenny White on his 1978 album Streamline.
 Streamline reached No. 27 on the Billboard Top Jazz Albums chart.

-Dunn went on to play the keyboards on Ronnie Laws 1978 LP Flame, Hubert Laws 1979 LP Land of Passion and Dee Dee Bridgewater's 1979 album Bad for Me.
-He then co-produced with Lenny White Twennynine's 1979 LP Best of Friends.
-That album reached number 15 on the Billboard Top R&B Albums chart.
-Dunn again co-produced with Lenny White the group's 1980 album entitled Twennynine with Lenny White.
-That LP reached No. 22 on the Billboard Top R&B Albums chart.